Manage data /Connect /

 • Data revisions: every successful sync to a data layer generates a new data revision that represents the GraphQL schema and data at that point in time.
 By default, a data layer’s GraphQL API uses the latest data revision, but you can also pin a different revision instead.
 You can query a specific data revision using the revision’s GraphQL sandbox or its unique API URL.

-• Connector: a component of Netlify Integrations that allows you to connect to and sync data from a custom data source to Netlify Connect.
-Integrations with Connectors are built using the Netlify SDK.
+• Data integration: an extension built using the Netlify SDK that allows you to sync data from a custom data source to Connect.
+Data integrations use Connectors.

-• Type prefix: required when you want to connect one data layer to multiple data sources of the same type, such as two Contentful CMS instances.
+• Type prefix: required when you want to add multiple data sources of the same type to a data layer, such as two Contentful CMS instances.
 When Netlify generates the GraphQL schema for your data layer, it will add the prefix to all GraphQL types from that data source.

 • GraphQL sandbox: an isolated environment in the Netlify UI that you can use to build and test queries against a data layer’s GraphQL API.
 Netlify creates a unique sandbox for each data layer that you create and for each data revision that results from a successful sync.